zntrio/solid/README.md

 * Enhance security posture based on security objectives not the understand of security protocols;
 * Provide a battle-tested framework;
+* Provide a wire protocol decoupled framework, OIDC is tighly coupled to HTTP but it can be easily decoupled to become portable between other wire protocols (CoAP);

 ## What is not